LaurenGold/Planetary-Visor/README.md

 ## Import your own datasets
 To visualize your own processed data with Planetary Visor, navigate to Assets/Resources and simply replace the the ddr.bytes file with your own.
 Additionally, you can add your own reflectance data by swapping out the ssa file for your own.
 ## Terrain
-The Marias Pass terrain was provided by Google Creative Lab's [Access Mars](https://github.com/googlecreativelab/access-mars).
+The Marias Pass terrain in this repository was provided by Google Creative Lab's [Access Mars](https://github.com/googlecreativelab/access-mars).